Neuro-BERT: Rethinking Masked Autoencoding for Self-supervised Neurological Pretraining: Experiments

 \subsection{Comparison Results}

-\paragraph{Fine-tuning and Linear Evaluation Results:} We first evaluate the performance of the proposed neuro2vec in comparison to current self-supervised methods.
-We aim to maximize the performance of the model on downstream tasks with an end-to-end fine-tuning protocol (FT) which is more practical than the linear evaluations (kNN and SVM) in real-world scenarios.
-As shown in Table~\ref{tab:exp_sleep_epi} and Table~\ref{tab:exp_ninapro}, neuro2vec significantly outperforms both the supervised and self-supervised pre-training methods for classification tasks on SleepEDF, Epilepsy, and Ninapro datasets.
-Compared to contrastive-based methods, neuro2vec brings more fine-tuning performance gains over the random initialization than current state-of-the-art contrastive methods: +2.33\% Acc and +1.79\% macro F1 for neuro2vec v.s. +0.71\% Acc and +0.33\% macro F1 for TS-TCC on SleepEDF, +2.31\% Acc and +5.23\% macro F1 for neuro2vec v.s. +0.18\% Acc and +1.77\% macro F1 for MoCo.V3 on Ninapro.
-Next, we also investigate linear evaluation, which is commonly adopted for contrastive-based methods.
-Note that we only report FT results of supervised methods since the whole network is trained with labels where linear protocol is not applicable.
-We observe that contrastive-based methods outperform autoregressive based methods due to their superior discrimination abilities induced by the natural clustering effect.
-However, contrastive-based methods perform way worse than autoregressive based methods under FT.
-We argue that the discrimination ability comes with a cost of discarding essential information during pre-training and thus largely limits the performance gain during fine tuning, which is also supported by the visualization results of learned embeddings before the classification head using UMAP~\cite{2018UMAP} in Figure~\ref{fig:exp_vis}.
-On the contrary, autoregressive methods as our proposed neuro2vec and MAE capture low-level features and thus learn more general representations, which are more generic for various downstream tasks.
-Compared to the autoregressive method, neuro2vec noticeably outperforms fine-tuning performances of MAE by 0.19$\sim$1.45\% Acc and 0.03$\sim$2.37\% macro F1.
-Meanwhile, neuro2vec also achieves the best performance for the finger joint angle regression task on Ninapro dataset in Table~\ref{tab:exp_ninapro}.
-Overall, our proposed neuro2vec achieves state-of-the-art performances for neurophysiological representation learning.
+\paragraph{Fine-tuning Results} We first evaluate the performance of Neuro-BERT in comparison to current self-supervised methods with an end-to-end fine-tuning protocol (FT).
+As shown in Tab.~\ref{tab:exp_comp_ft}, Neuro-BERT significantly outperforms both the supervised and self-supervised pre-training methods for classification tasks on SleepEDF, Epilepsy, and Ninapro datasets.
+Compared to contrastive-based methods, Neuro-BERT brings more fine-tuning performance gains over the random initialization than current state-of-the-art contrastive methods: +2.33\% Acc and +1.79\% macro F1 for Neuro-BERT with Transformer backbone v.s. +0.71\% Acc and +0.33\% macro F1 for TS-TCC with CNN backbone on SleepEDF, +2.31\% Acc and +5.23\% macro F1 for Neuro-BERT v.s. +0.18\% Acc and +1.77\% macro F1 for MoCo.V3 with Transformer backbone on Ninapro.
+Compared to the masked autoencoding-based pre-training approaches, Neuro-BERT noticeably outperforms the fine-tuning performances of both MaskedAE and GPT.
+In particular, Neuro-BERT outperforms GPT by 2.02\% in Acc and \textcolor{black}{3.56} \% in Macro F1 on Ninapro classification.
+It is worth noticing that GPT brings marginal performance gains over the random initialization compared to MaskedAE and Neuro-BERT.
+In natural language, the contextual information is rich and semantically dense, which facilitates the prediction of subsequent words based on preceding ones.
+In contrast, neurological signals are informatively sparse and stochastic, making it difficult to predict future signals based on past data.
+We hypothesize that this challenge hinders the effective extraction of generic features from neurological signals when using approaches like GPT, ultimately resulting in suboptimal performance for downstream tasks.
+Meanwhile, Neuro-BERT also achieves the best performance for the finger joint angle regression task on the Ninapro dataset in Tab.~\ref{tab:exp_comp_ft}.
+Overall, our proposed Neuro-BERT achieves state-of-the-art performance in self-supervised neurological pre-training. \paragraph{Linear Evaluation Results} From Tab.~\ref{tab:exp_comp_linear}, we observe that contrastive-based methods outperform masked autoencoding-based methods due to their superior discrimination abilities induced by the natural clustering effect.
+However, contrastive-based methods perform way worse than masked autoencoding-based methods under FT.
+We argue that the discrimination ability comes with a cost of discarding essential information during pre-training, which subsequently restricts their performance enhancements during fine-tuning.
+On the contrary, masked autoencoding-based methods such as our proposed Neuro-BERT and MaskedAE capture low-level features and thus learn more general representations, which are more generic for various downstream tasks.